 This is our third annual look at the best places to work in manufacturing.
 Check out the 2017 version here.

-- Rising manufacturing in the South – Midwest metro areas split the spoils at the top with metro areas in the south.
-In fact, the top two ranked metro areas, Martinsville and Bowling Green, are both in the South.
+- Rising manufacturing in the South – Midwest areas split the spoils at the top with metro and micro areas in the south.
+In fact, the top two ranked places, Martinsville and Bowling Green, are both in the South.

 1. Martinsville, VA

 Located in southern Virginia, Martinsville ranked as the top spot to work in manufacturing.
 According to our data, nearly 24% of workers here work for a manufacturing firm.
 For that metric, Martinsville ranks 42nd.
 In the future, we may see manufacturing play an even larger part in the local economy.
 From 2013 to 2016, the number of people working for manufacturing companies grew by nearly 23%.
 From just 2015 to 2016 alone, Martinsville saw a 12% growth in manufacturing jobs.

 Bowling Green, Kentucky takes second.
 More than 17% of the workforce in this metro area works for a manufacturing firm.
 The manufacturing industry here is also on the rise.
 From 2013 to 2016, the number of people working for manufacturing businesses grew by 12%.
 But what makes Bowling Green stand out is the pay.
 From 2015 to 2016, the average pay for someone working for manufacturing firms in Bowling Green increased by 10.5%.
 For that metric, Bowling Green ranks in the top 25.